MrDeadCe11/MrDeadCe11/README.md

 The best web3 dev in my area.
 If you have a problem, I can solve it.
 My interests lie in Defi, online identity, governance and satire.

-languages: Solidity, Javascript, typescript, html, css
+languages: Solidity, Javascript, Typescript, html, css

 frameworks: Truffle, Vue3, Tailwind, mocha

 libraries: EthersJs, Web3, chai

-other keywords: Hardhat, Vite, ganache
+other keywords: Hardhat, Foundry, Vite, ganache

 twitter: https://twitter.com/MDeadcells
 DM for more contact info.